near/docs/docs/tutorials/contracts/crossword/crossword.md

 ## Build the contract

-The skeleton of the Rust contract we copied from the previous section has a `build.sh` and `build.bat` file for OS X / Linux and Windows, respectively.
-For more details on building contracts, please see [this section](/building/basic-build).
+To build the contract, make sure you are in the `contracts` folder and then run the following:

+    yarn build

-Run the build script and expect to see the compiled Wasm file copied to the `res` folder, instead of buried  in the default folder structure Rust sets up.
+This will build the contract and you will be able to see the compiled Wasm file copied to the `build/release` folder.

 We're almost ready to deploy the smart contract to the account, but first let's take a look at the account we're going to deploy to.
 Remember, this is the subaccount we created earlier.
 To view the state easily with NEAR CLI, you may run this command: